 Leads To You is a lead generation company which links up consumers with local service providers, for example to install government-subsidised solar panels.

-RouteMap are a social enterprise seeking to help students work out what university course is right for them, working directly with top universities to deliver unique educational content.
+RouteMap were a social enterprise seeking to help students work out what university course is right for them, working directly with top universities to deliver unique educational content.

 I helped the company build its first prototype in Ruby on Rails, gaining significant seed funding from Wayra Unltd, and taking part in a competition, iDEA, run by the Duke of York culminating in a reception at St James's Palace.

 During my studies at the London School of Economics and Political Science, I freelanced for the Government department, building software to aid in data collection and analysis for political science research.